Prototypical Graph Contrastive Learning: Abstract

 \section{Abstract}

 Graph-level representations are critical in various real-world applications, such as predicting the properties of molecules.
 But in practice, precise graph annotations are generally very expensive and time-consuming.
 To address this issue, graph contrastive learning constructs instance discrimination task which pulls together positive pairs (augmentation pairs of the same graph) and pushes away negative pairs (augmentation pairs of different graphs) for unsupervised representation learning.
-However, since for a query, its negatives are uniformly sampled from all graphs, existing methods suffer from the critical \emph{sampling bias} issue, i.e., the negatives likely having the same semantic structure with the query, leading to performance degradation.
-To mitigate this sampling bias issue, in this paper, we propose a \textbf{P}rototypical \textbf{G}raph \textbf{C}ontrastive \textbf{L}earning (PGCL) approach.
+However, since for a query, its negatives are uniformly sampled from all graphs, existing methods suffer from the critical sampling bias issue, i.e., the negatives likely having the same semantic structure with the query, leading to performance degradation.
+To mitigate this sampling bias issue, in this paper, we propose a Prototypical Graph Contrastive Learning (PGCL) approach.
 Specifically, PGCL models the underlying semantic structure of the graph data via clustering semantically similar graphs into the same group, and simultaneously encourages the clustering consistency for different augmentations of the same graph.
 Then given a query, it performs negative sampling via drawing the graphs from those clusters that differ from the cluster of query, which ensures the semantic difference between query and its negative samples.
 Moreover, for a query, PGCL further reweights its negative samples based on the distance between their prototypes (cluster centroids) and the query prototype such that those negatives having moderate prototype distance enjoy relatively large weights.
-This reweighting strategy is proved to be more effective than the uniform sampling.
+This reweighting strategy is proved to be more effective than uniform sampling.
 Experimental results on various graph benchmarks testify the advantages of our PGCL over state-of-the-art methods.
+Code is publicly available at https://github.com/ha-lins/PGCL.